Colors are internationally differently connoted

 4 tips against stumbling blocks in an international context

-What different associations and responses colors can bring to site visitors in other countries, and how preferences differ from country to country are shown by the following points.
-For example, there are big differences between Asian and Western European websites.
+The following points show what different associations and reactions colors can evoke in website visitors in other countries, and how preferences differ from country to country.
+There are big differences, for example, between Asian and Western European websites.

 1. quality products